-However, if you want to reap all the health benefits of regluar sex, it seems like physical intimacy should be a part of your relationship at least once per week.
+However, if you want to reap all the health benefits of regular sex, it may be helpful if physical intimacy is part of your relationship at least once per week.

 Whether you feel like physically connecting with your partner every day is up to you.
-However, making time for intimacy every week can have a positive impact on your overall health.
+But making time for intimacy every week can have a positive impact on your overall health.

 Enjoy Sex and Its Health Benefits With Chiavaye

-If you're looking for a great way to get back in the mood and enjoy sex and its health benefits, then you have to try Chiaveye.
+If you're looking for a great way to get back in the mood and enjoy sex and its health benefits, then you should try Chiavaye.

 - Is 100% vegan

 - Helps promote vaginal health